 This dip is best served up with extra crispy tortilla chips and an ice-cold margarita on the side!
 But I also love to put this guacamole on salads, bowl meals, or as a topper to tacos and burritos.

-As with any guacamole, exposure to oxygen will eventually turn the avocado brown.
+As with anything avocado, exposure to oxygen will eventually turn the dip brown.
 To delay this harmless chemical reaction, make sure to press a piece of plastic wrap down over your container of guacamole to block out all air flow, then close up the container with an air-tight lid.
-The guacamole will stay good in the fridge for about 3-4 days, depending on the freshness of your ingredients.
+The avocado dip will stay good in the fridge for about 3-4 days, depending on the freshness of your ingredients.

 - Cut the avocados into chunks and place them in a bowl.
 Drain the canned pineapple chunks and roughly chop them into smaller pieces.
 Finely dice the red onion.
 Chop the cilantro